nhayward/story-chat-radio/pages/01.home/train-to-busan-settings/item.md

 title: 'Train to Busan - Settings'
 ---

+#### Just as a reminder, you can now support the podcast on Patreon, where you can read the queries we critique plus get lots of other bonus content.
+It’s easy to find, just go to [patreon.com/storychatradio](https://www.patreon.com/storychatradio?target=_blank).

+**Summary of this month’s movie:**

 Here come the spoilers!
 A chemical leak at a biotech plant creates zombies.
 Fund manager Seok-woo is a cynical workaholic and divorced father.
 His young daughter Su-an wants to spend her birthday with her mom in Busan.
 Overcome with guilt, he decides to take her via an early train.
 Other passengers include a working-class man and his pregnant wife, a selfish COO, a high school baseball team, and a homeless stowaway, among others.

 As the train departs, an infected woman runs aboard and attacks an attendant, and many people are quickly turned into zombies.
 The survivors notice the zombies only attack if they can see them or hear them but can’t open the doors.
 They learn from news reports that this is rapidly spreading across the country.
 The train stops at a station supposedly secured by the army, and the passengers disembark into a vacant station but find the soldiers are all zombies.
 Several passengers make it back safely but are separated into two groups, one in the front car and the other in the back.